Manslaughter

 Note: The suggested direction below assumes that the death of the victim is not a fact in dispute and that the accused’s act/omission caused or accelerated that death.
 The direction assumes that the facts, which the Crown alleges gives rise to the existence of a duty of care, are in issue.
 There may be cases where there is no such issue, for example, where the offence involves a parent and child, and, therefore, it is unnecessary to direct the jury on the existence of a duty of care generally.

-[The accused] is charged with the offence of manslaughter.
+The accused is charged with the offence of manslaughter.
 Manslaughter is the unlawful killing of another human being.
 Although it is an offence of homicide, it is a less serious offence than murder because the Crown does not allege that the accused acted with the intention of killing the deceased.
-It is not the Crown case that [the accused] intended any harm at all to be inflicted upon [the deceased] let alone that [he/she] should die.
+It is not the Crown case that the accused intended any harm at all to be inflicted upon the deceased let alone that the deceased should die.

 The Crown must prove each of the following beyond reasonable doubt: